Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 periodically synchronizes the metadata between the UFS and Alluxio namespace as a background task on the master.
-Because active sync feature depends on HDFS events being pushed to the Alluxio master, this feature is only available when the UFS HDFS versions is later than 2.6.1.
+Because active sync feature depends on HDFS events being pushed to the Alluxio master, this feature is only available when the UFS HDFS versions are later than 2.6.1.
 You may need to change the value for `alluxio.underfs.version` in your configuration file.
 Please refer to
 [HDFS Under Store]({{ '/en/ufs/HDFS.html#supported-hdfs-versions' | relativize_url }}) for a list of